ConnorJamesDawson/Sparta_Projects/Week5/Database First Projects/README.md

 “HasMany” and “WithMany” method is used to define one-to-many or many-to-many relation in entity framework.

+1-to-many is represented as a list, many-to-1 is represented by just a property

 - What is the using keyword used for?

 The using keyword has two major uses: